hunter-teacher-cert/work_csci70900-JCardenas62/meth1/portfolio/Lesson1/LessonPlan.md

 <p>
 <strong>I-Do</strong>: Time: 10 minutes
 <p>
 I will go through a PowerPoint Presentation in which students will learn about arrays.
 The lesson will focus on what an array is, why it is useful, and how it is written in Java.
 Throughout the lesson, the H.O.T. questions will be asked when appropriate.
+I will show a live demo that demonstrates the organization of arrays, elements, and values.
 <p>
 <strong>We-Do</strong>: Time: 3 minutes
 <p>